Go to main contentGo to footer

 In 1444, Domenico di Bartolo painted the Madonna della Misericordia in the Chapel of Relics, which later became a place of veneration.
 In 1610, the fresco was transferred to the Old Sacristy.
 During the restoration in 1969, preparatory sketches and hidden side panels were discovered.

-The Reliquary
+Reliquary

 The Reliquary is a liturgical object of great artistic and religious value.
 It features reliefs depicting the Resurrection and the Crucifixion.

-Reliquary of the Holy Nail
+Reliquary of the sacred nail

 The reliquary of the Holy Nail is a work of great historical and artistic value, linked to one of the most important objects of devotion in Christian tradition.

-The organ, church of the Santissima Annunziata
+The organ of the church of the Santissima Annunziata

 The Church of the Santissima Annunziata is equipped with an organ, with the instrumental part crafted by Antonio Piffaro and the wooden decoration by Mario di Castelnuovo.